(Unofficial) John Wayne DVD collection: Rare all-star ‘disaster’ blockbuster + first Geraldine Page Oscar nomination

 Created in 1952, Wayne-Fellows Productions was an indie film company owned by Wayne and former RKO/Paramount producer Robert Fellows (Experiment Perilous, Blaze of Noon).
 Under its original name and ownership, it lasted from 1952 (Big Jim McLain) to 1954 (The High and the Mighty, plus the Wayne-less Ring of Fear and Track of the Cat).

-John Wayne took over the company at that time, renaming it Batjac – reportedly a secretarial misspelling of a fictitious company, Batjak, featured in Edward Ludwig's 1948 adventure drama Wake of the Red Witch, starring Wayne and Gail Russell.
+John Wayne took over the company at that time, renaming it Batjac – reportedly a secretarial misspelling of a fictional company, Batjak, featured in Edward Ludwig’s 1948 adventure drama Wake of the Red Witch, starring Wayne and Gail Russell.

 In operation as a (mostly) feature film producing company from the 1950s to the 1970s, besides McLintock!, Batjac’s output include the following: Blood Alley, Legend of the Lost, The Alamo, The War Wagon, The Green Berets, Rio Lobo, Big Jake, and McQ, in addition to the Wayne-less China Doll (in partnership with Victor Mature’s Romina Productions), Gun the Man Down, and Seven Men from Now.